 - identifies and resources informed spokespeople to engage in public conversation in areas of their expertise

-- develops partnerships among the Colleges of the University of Divinity; the churches, religious organisations and religious orders, their agencies and networks; organisations and individuals who share the Centre’s aims
+- develops partnerships among the Colleges of the University of Divinity; the churches, religious organisations and religious orders, their agencies and networks; organisations and individuals who share the network’s aims

 - encourages, through collaboration with the Colleges, the teaching of specific units on religion and social policy.